 The AFM uses another detection principle.
 Here the sensor is a thin beam with a fine tip at the front end, called a cantilever.
 A laser beam is focused onto the upper side of the cantilever and reflected onto a position detector.
 This way it is possible to measure the bending of the cantilever.
 The length of the cantilever is a few hundred micron, while the thickness is only a few microns, so very little force is necessary to bend the cantilever.
 This force measurement can be used for a mechanical scanning of the sample surface.

 In contradistinction to STM, AFM can also be used on non-conductive samples.
-AFM operates in different modes; the simplest one is the so-called contact modeor DC mode.
+AFM operates in different modes; the simplest one is the so-called contact mode or DC mode.
 Here it is attempted during a scan to keep constant the bending of the cantilever, i.e. the force with which the cantilever presses on the sample, and mechanically move the cantilever up and down correspondingly.
-The up and down movement is detected like in an STM, and you get an Image of the surface.
-Here, the forces occurring between sample and cantilever are on the nN (nano Newton) scale.
+The up and down movement is detected like in an STM, and you get an image of the surface.
+Here, the forces occurring between sample and cantilever are on the nanonewton scale.
 Often these forces are too large for the sample, and may also cause the cantilever tip to become worn or dirty.
-If you calculate the pressure of the tip on the surface, you get a result in the order of magnitude of some mega Pascal or some 100 bar.
-This approximately corresponds to the pressure provided by a 5 kg weight on the tip of a screwdriver.

 Before you can perform measurements with a cantilever in AC mode, its resonance frequency must be determined.
 For this, the frequency spectrum (i.e. the oscillation amplitude at different frequencies) is measured.
 The resonance frequency is seen in the frequency spectrum as a Peak with a certain width and height.
 Every cantilever has more than one resonance frequency, since it may oscillate in different directions and in different ways.
 You must now find the frequency at which the cantilever tip oscillates most strongly.
 Luckily, in most cases it is the lowest occurring resonance frequency.
 A further characteristic is the relation between height and width of the resonance peaks, called the Q factor.
 The scanner sensitivity us enhanced with a higher Q factor of the actual resonance frequency.
 The Q factor is a measure for the quality of an oscillating system and is related to the damping of the oscillations.
 For an oscillating cantilever, commonly the smallest damping occurs when the total tip is oscillating in its lowest mode.
 A good rule for choosing the right resonance frequency is thus to select the peak with the highest Q factor in the area of the lowest occurring resonances.
 Nowadays, the measurement of the frequency spectrum and the selection of the right peak is normally made automatically without interference from the user.
 In this respect, working in AC mode is not that different from working in DC mode.
 The diagrams above right show a screen shot from the DME SPM Windows(c) program of the frequency spectrum of a cantilever and the found peak.
 The red curve is the oscillation amplitude, whereas the green curve is the phase displacement.

-On the contrary, STMs are usually integrated into a highly stable scan platform., and the maximum scan area is around 0.5 to 10 Ám.
+On the contrary, STMs are usually integrated into a highly stable scan platform, and the maximum scan area is around 0.5 to 10 µm.
 Moreover, the necessary stability of the scan stage only allows small sample sizes and heights.
 Often STMs are used in Ultra High Vacuum, so that a prepared sample surface may remain uninfluenced for a longer time.